rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 {{< /highlight >}}

 A control node can be run on a dedicated computer running Ubuntu 20.04 LTS.
 This could, for example, be an old Laptop or desktop computer, an [Intel NUC](https://www.intel.com/content/www/us/en/products/boards-kits/nuc.html) or other mini PC or barebones computer.
-Prerequisite is that the computer is running [Ubuntu 20.04 desktop](https://ubuntu.com/download/desktop) or, **for terminal-based control nodes with no graphical interface**, [Ubuntu 20.04 server](https://ubuntu.com/download/server).
+Prerequisite is that the computer is running a Ubuntu 20.04 based desktop environment or, **for terminal-based control nodes with no graphical interface**, [Ubuntu 20.04 server](https://ubuntu.com/download/server).

 ## Automated control node configuration